Gourmia GAF400 Digital Air Fryer vs Ninja Air Fryer AF101

 Frequently Asked Questions

-The Ninja AF101 cooks approximately 15-20% faster than the Gourmia GAF400 due to its higher 1550W wattage compared to Gourmia's 1230W.
-This means chicken wings that take 20 minutes in the Gourmia might be done in 16-17 minutes in the Ninja.
+The Ninja AF101 is definitely faster—about 15-20% quicker thanks to its 1550W power versus the Gourmia's 1230W.
+So chicken wings that need 20 minutes in the Gourmia will be crispy and done in around 16-17 minutes in the Ninja.